suss-swe-ig/telegram-bot/README.md

 ## Configuration

-create a .env file with the following content:
+create a .env file in the root directory of the project with the following content:

 > TOKEN=[Telegram API Token]
 > ADMINS=admin1,admin2